Phzing/OOP-File-System-with-Linux-CLI/docs/studio16.md

 a.
 This is interface inheritance, since no implimentation was inherited.
 b.
 Private, since we only want to access those variables within the text file class.
 COME BACK

+4. To test, we made an object and passed it a vector<char> populated with "hello" using write().
+Then, we tried read(), and saw "hello" printed out to us.

+5. To do this, we swtitched the type of the TextFile from type TextFile to type AbstractFile and then tried the same thing.

+6. Test file passed